swfans/swars/README.md

 5. *[optional]* Create a `music` directory inside your chosen installation folder, and place the previously encoded `.ogg` files there.
 6. Now we finally get to this code repository.
 Download and unpack the source tarball or clone git repo.
+You can also download the prebuilt *patch* release, in which case you should skip the next step.
-5. Follow [building instructions](#building-on-windows) below to get a compiled executable and configuration files.
+7. Follow [building instructions](#building-on-windows) below to get a compiled executable and configuration files.
-6. After the build succeeded, do `make DESTDIR=<TARGET> install` in the directory where build commands were executed, to copy built files into the *\<TARGET\>* installation folder you've chosen.
+8. After the build succeeded, do `make prefix=<TARGET> install` in the directory where build commands were executed, to copy built files into the *\<TARGET\>/swars* installation folder you've chosen.
 If you've built the binary yourself, you already have all the tools neccessary for that install command to work.
+After installation, verify the folder to make sure you didn't installed these files to `swars/swars/` directory; you can just move them one dir higher if that's the case.

 You can now [start the game](#starting-the-game).